DanielC49/seam-rpc/README.md

 export default { createUser, getUser };
 ```
 A procedure's input and output can be validated using the zod library.
-> :warn: Make sure you implement proper validation, because without it the client is able to send any kind of data.
+> :warning: Make sure you implement proper validation, because without it the client is able to send any kind of data.

 ### Create a Seam Space